Moduli stacks of (phi,Gamma)-modules: a survey: Bernstein Centers, Moduli Spaces, and the Categorical -adic Langlands program

+The proof of Theorem~\ref{thm:closed points} involves showing that closure relations in~$\cX$ are actually realized by representations of~$G_K$ (rather than just by $(\varphi,G_K)$-modules).
+A closely related result is ~\cite[Thm.\ 6.7.2]{emertongeepicture}, which makes precise the notion of the largest substack of~$\cX$ which genuinely parameterizes $G_K$-representations.
+To explain this, we recall first that in~\cite{MR3831282} Wang-Erickson constructed a formal algebraic stack $\cX^{\Gal}$ characterised by the following property: if~$A$ is a $\Zp$-algebra in which $p$ is nilpotent, then $\cX^{\Gal}(A)$ is the groupoid of continuous morphisms (where~$A$ has the discrete topology, and~$G_{K}$ its natural profinite topology).

+Just as was the case with the stacks of Weil--Deligne representations discussed in Lecture~\ref{sec:intro}, the geometry of $\cX^{\Gal}$ is quite different from that of~$\cX$; in particular, the members of any connected family of~$G_K$-representations over $\Fbar_p$ have constant semisimplification, and so we can write where~$D$ runs over the isomorphism classes of $d$-dimensional semisimple $\Fpbar$-representations of~$G_K$, and~$\cX_{D}^{\Gal}(A)$ is the groupoid of those~$\rho$ the semisimplification of whose reductions modulo~$p$ is~$D$.

+We then have the following result relating Wang-Erickson's stack to ours. \begin{thm} There is a natural monomorphism $\cX^{\Gal}\to\cX$, which induces a bijection on $\Fpbar$-points, and is furthermore versal at these points.
+For any~$D$ as above, the induced monomorphism induces a closed immersion on underlying topological spaces {\em (}or, equivalently, on underlying reduced substacks{\em )}. \end{thm} \begin{proof} Other than the claim regarding closed immersions, this is a restatement of~\cite[Thm.\ 6.7.2]{emertongeepicture}, which itself is a straightforward consequence of our almost Galois descent results described in Lecture~\ref{subsec: almost Galois descent}.

+To prove the claim about closed immersions, we note that it follows from the description of specialization of $\Fbar_p$-points given in Theorem~\ref{thm:closed points} that the image of the monomorphism $\cX^{\Gal}_D\to\cX_{W(\Fbar_p)}$ is closed under specialization of finite type points.
+It then suffices (since both $(\cX^{\Gal}_D)_{\red}$ and $(\cX_{\red})_{\Fbar_p}$ are finitely presented algebraic stacks over $\Fbar_p$) to show that this image is constructible.
+This follows from Chevalley's constructibility theorem, once we write $(\cX^{\Gal}_D)_{\red}$ as the union of a finite number of families of extensions, using the ideas of Lecture~\ref{sec: Herr complex and Ext groups}. \end{proof}

-In Galois deformation theory, the passage from Galois representations to pseudorepresentations is related to the ideas that we're discussing.
-One subtlety in the theory of pseudorepresentations is that traces don't know about extension classes, so the passage to pseudorepresentations factors through semisimplification; indeed, two representations $\rho_1,\rho_2: G_K \to \GL_d(\Fbar_p)$ have the same underlying pseudorepresentation precisely if $\rho_1^{\semis} =\rho_2^{\semis}$.
+In Galois deformation theory, the passage from Galois representations to pseudorepresentations is related to the ideas that we're discussing (and indeed Wang-Erickson's arguments use the theory of pseudorepresentations).
+For example, one subtlety in the theory of pseudorepresentations is that traces don't know about extension classes, so the passage to pseudorepresentations factors through semisimplification; indeed, two representations $\rho_1,\rho_2: G_K \to \GL_d(\Fbar_p)$ have the same underlying pseudorepresentation precisely if $\rho_1^{\semis} =\rho_2^{\semis}$.
 The $d$-dimensional pseudorepresentations of $G_K$ over $\Fbar_p$ are then in bijection with the semisimple $\rho:G_K \to \GL_d(\Fbar_p)$.
+These phenomena mirror corresponding phenomena related to the points of $\cX_{d,\red}$.
+Namely, as we have just discussed, the closed points of $\cX_{d,\red}(\Fpbar)$ correspond to semisimple representations, and specialization to a closed point corresponds to semisimplification.
+That is, if $\rho$ is any element of~$\cX_{d,\red}(\Fbar_p)$, then the closure $\barr{\set{\rho}}$ has a unique closed point, which is $\rho^{\semis}$.